 New Delhi is rich in historic sights.
 One of the most famous of these is the Red Fort, where you can visit the bazaar at the entrance and gaze at the beautiful red sandstone architecture of the fort itself.
 Another building that you certainly shouldn’t miss is the Rashtrapati Bhavan.
 This presidential home with 340 rooms is surrounded by acres of attractive gardens.
 If you want a break from sightseeing, the best thing you can do is visit Connaught Place.
 In this shopping centre, you can buy beautiful clothes in the many boutiques or have a delicious meal in one of the restaurants.

 When you have tired yourself out exploring New Delhi, you can spend the second half of your holiday in Goa.
 Don’t forget to head for Palolem Beach, as this is the ideal spot for enjoying the spectacular Goan sunset.
 The beach is on a quiet island, so you will be guaranteed a peaceful and relaxing time.
 If you want to check out the local wildlife, there are a number of sanctuaries around the resort.
 Visit the Bondla Sanctuary and see lions and snakes.
 You can even have an elephant ride.

 India’s major cities and beach resorts offer many truly magical experiences.
 Travel to India and enjoy a holiday with a difference.

 Choose true or false:

-2. Connaught Place is a famous castle in India.
+2. Connaught Place is a famous shopping centre in India.

 3. If you visit the Bondla Sanctuary, you will see lions and snakes.